Six Flags Great Adventure: Penn Central / Bally's / Westray Capital era (1977–1992)

 In 1977, construction began on a steel looping shuttle coaster called Lightnin' Loops (which was removed in 1992).
 Late that year, however, the park was purchased by Six Flags.
 This regional theme park company was owned then by Penn Central, which had large stakes in the Philadelphia and New York City regions.
 Six Flags added rides found in bigger theme parks such as the wooden coaster called Rolling Thunder in 1979, The Buccaneer (a swinging ship from Intamin), Roaring Rapids (now Congo Rapids, an Intamin River Rapids ride), Parachuter's Perch (now Parachute Training Center: Edwards AFB Jump Tower, an Intamin Parachute ride) and Freefall (later Stuntman's Freefall, an Intamin First Generation Freefall), all before the park's tenth anniversary.

 1980 saw very few changes.
 In 1981, the park added a water ride called Roaring Rapids (now called Congo River Rapids).
 In 1983, the park added a Freefall Ride and in 1984, the park added a roller coaster called the Sarajevo Bobsleds but closed and removed Lil' Thunder, a kiddie coaster, keeping the coaster count to four.

 Eight teenagers, including four students and one graduate of Franklin K. Lane High School, lost their lives in a fire at the Haunted Castle on May 11, 1984, sparking controversy over the safety of such attractions.
 After the incident, new fire safety laws were passed for amusement park fun houses and dark rides.

-1986 saw the addition of a second looping coaster and the park's fifth roller coaster, Ultra Twister, with spiral inline twists.
+1986 saw the addition of a second looping coaster and the park's fifth roller coaster, Ultra Twister, the design known for its spiral inline twists.
 The ride was built next to Rolling Thunder, partially taking away the area's western theme.
 Another water ride called Splashwater Falls (which became Movietown Water Effect in 1992 and has since been removed) was added in which riders rode in a large boat which was pulled uphill and then down a steep waterfall, soaking riders.
 The new addition was made since attendance at the park had lowered since the Haunted Castle fire, and the park realized new additions were needed to keep the park alive.